Add persistent memory and task result storage to ControlFlow agents with CortexDB.

 # Retrieve relevant context

-results = memory.search("rate limits", agent_id="researcher")
+result = memory.search("rate limits", agent_id="researcher")

 # Persist task results for future flows